aryakaul/tinyjam/README.md

 ```

 Tinyjam keeps a download cache, retries through `yt-dlp`, and can fetch manual subtitles when a Tiny Desk isn’t in your preferred language.
 Use `--nodownload` to shuffle a curated list straight from YouTube, or let it fill `./jamsesh` and loop locally via mpv.
 Running `tinyjam` with zero flags defaults to streaming my curated list.
+Local playback now filters to the artists in your jam list, ignoring stray videos in the output folder.

 Enjoy the desks ✨